 If your customer applies for breathing space, you will be notified of this by the Insolvency Service.
 This could be by email, post or by a copy of the notification being left at your address.
 The notice will tell you what debt has been included in the breathing space and when the breathing space started.

 Breathing space usually lasts for 60 days.
 During the breathing space, you cannot ask for payment and most kinds of enforcement will have to stop.

 For more information on breathing space and your responsibilities as a creditor, see GOV.UK.

 There are different steps that you can take to help you chase up unpaid invoices.
 Set aside time on a regular basis to take these steps.

 - Write to the customer after the time for payment has gone by.
-Ask for payment within a set period (for example, 14 days).
-See the Debt still outstanding after reminders sample letter.
+Ask for payment within a set period (for example, seven days).

 - Write to the customer again after the set period has gone by if payment is not received.
-Tell them that a final reminder will be sent within a further couple of days if they do not pay.
+Tell them that a final reminder will be sent if they do not pay within a further couple of days.
 Tell the customer that their account is frozen and that no further credit will be given until the amount owed has been paid.

 - If the customer you are having a payment problem with is a large business, you may be able to get some free help.
 See the later section Small Business Commissioner.